bmedx/gitgraft/README.md

 # "branched" means the repo that you will be copying those commits into

 [repositories]
+# Since we can't rely on git to reliably give us repo names, specify what we should call
+# the original repo here.
+original_repository_name = edx-platform

 # Local path to the top level repo directories.
 Must not be dirty!
 original_repository = /Users/brianmesick/Dev/edx-platform/edx-platform-head/edx-platform
 branched_repository = /Users/brianmesick/Dev/platform-core/platform-core